-The AVHRR FRAC SST data are produced from AVHRR/3s onboard Metop-A and -B satellites using the NOAA Advanced Clear-Sky Processor for Ocean (ACSPO) v2.41 enterprise system described in (Ignatov et al., 2016).
-Currently, only near-real time (NRT) L2P data are operationally produced by OSPO (with a ~3hrs latency), and corresponding 0.02° L3U (gridded uncollated) product is created at STAR (with a ~3days latency).
-The data are not archived (at either PO.DAAC or NCEI), and only available at this Coast watch page as a 2week rotated buffer.
-Work is underway to add operational production of L3U in OSPO, in near future.
+The AVHRR FRAC SST data are produced from AVHRR/3s onboard Metop-A, -B and -C satellites using the NOAA Advanced Clear-Sky Processor for Ocean (ACSPO) v2.70 enterprise system, described in (Ignatov et al., 2016).
+Currently, near-real time (NRT) L2P and 0.02° L3U (gridded uncollated) data for Metop-A and -B only are operationally produced by OSPO (with a ~3hrs latency), and corresponding data for Metop-C is produced at STAR (with a ~5hrs latency).
+The data are not archived (at either PO.DAAC or NCEI), and only available at this Coast watch page as a 2 weeks rotated buffer.
 It is also planned to reprocess all FRAC data in STAR, back to 2006, and create ACSPO AVHRR FRAC SST RAN1.

 The data are reported in 10min granule files in GHRSST Data Specifications v2 (GDS2) format, in swath projection (L2P) and 0.02° gridded L3U (U=uncollated), 144 granules per day, with a total data volume of 8GB/day for L2P and 0.4GB/day for L3U, respectively.

 ACSPO retrievals are made in full AVHRR swath (~2,800 km).
 For data assimilation applications (such as production of L4 analyses, especially those that blend satellite and in situ data), correction for the Sensor-Specific Error Statistics (SSES; reported in ACSPO files; Petrenko et al., 2016) biases is strongly recommended.